This post may contain affiliate links. Please read our disclosure policy.

 Scoring a cross with a knife into the dough of irish soda bread on a cutting board.

-Bake the soda bread in a preheated oven for approximately 40 minutes.
-The bread should be golden brown and sound hollow when tapped on the bottom.
-This indicates that it’s perfectly baked.
+1. Bake: Bake in a preheated oven for about 40 minutes.
+The bread is ready when it’s golden brown and sounds hollow when tapped on the bottom.

 A hand holding a piece of irish soda bread.